 Among other things, the Scriptures state that it was to prevent the crowds from either killing Him or to stop His elevation to earthly kingship by the people.
 These events had to happen at the proper time and place and so He had to take measures to conceal who He was.
 But what of the other similar actions of His, like the parables and His quotation of Isaiah 6?
-Many wonder, why all the mystery?"
+Many wonder, why all the mystery?

 Scripture address this,